lbl-srg/obc/specification/source/draftTaggingConcept.rst

 General

 #.
 Make use of the Brick ontology [see references]
 #.
-Enable extensions and future connectivity
+Enable extensions for future connectivity with third party tools/semantics

 **Check if satisfied**